 Another teenager was outed to his family, during lockdown, and kicked out of his home.
 Qtalk helped connect him to an organization that provided him with emergency shelter.
 Another Qtalk member, reading this story in a forum, contributed money to help him pay rent.

 Nigerian police often target people whom they might suspect are gay.
 In 2018, 57 men were arrested in a police raid on a hotel in Lagos for public displays of affection with members of the same sex; 47 of those men went on trial last December and could be sentenced to a decade in jail.
-In early 2019, a high-ranking policewoman advised LGBTIQ Nigerians to leave.
+In early 2019, a high-ranking policewoman advised LGBTQI Nigerians to leave.
 “If you are homosexual in nature, leave the country or face prosecution,” she wrote on Instagram.

 The coronavirus pandemic has accelerated the need for on-demand counseling and support.
-Jennifer Okoba, an employee at the One Action Foundation, an organization that works to improve the mental health and financial well-being of LGBTIQ people in Nigeria, told PRI’s “The World” that the foundation has been overwhelmed by requests during the pandemic.
-In addition to monetary support and food, many LGBTIQ Nigerians, she said, “just need someone to talk to.”
+Jennifer Okoba, an employee at the One Action Foundation, an organization that works to improve the mental health and financial well-being of LGBTQI people in Nigeria, told PRI’s “The World” that the foundation has been overwhelmed by requests during the pandemic.
+In addition to monetary support and food, many LGBTQI Nigerians, she said, “just need someone to talk to.”